svanscho/rpi-spotify/README.md

 ## ENVs

 * SPOTIFY_NAME: Specifies the name of this speaker (shown in Spotify client)

 * DEVICE_NAME: PCM output io device to which the sound will be output using ALSA.
 Defaults to 'equal' so that you can configure alsa equalization.
 In this case, configure the target hw using "ALSA_SLAVE_PCM".
 If empty, will try to get the first available device.
 If defined to a hardware (eg. "hw:0,0"), equalization won't take place.

 * ALSA_SLAVE_PCM: slave device as configured in alsa to which the sound will be sent to. eg. use 'plughw:0,0' for device at card 0, sub 0"

 * EQUALIZATION: an equalization profile name or a series of 10 space separated values from 0-100 (one for each equalizer bin)
   * profile names: flat, classical, club, dance, bass, treble, live, party, pop, rock, techno
   * bins example: "82 79 70 70 70 70 70 72 80 90"
   * if you wish to interactively test the best equalization parameters, execute ```docker-compose exec rpi-spotify alsamixer -D equal```.
-On the next screen play with each equalization params, get the desired bin values and set this ENV parameter accordingly
+On the next screen play with each equalization params, get the desired bin values and set this ENV parameter accordingly as in the example above

 ## Development